biomendi/BIOINFORMATICS-IN-ONE-LINE/README.md

-## BIOINFORMATICS-IN-ONE-LINE
+# BIOINFORMATICS-IN-ONE-LINE
+.
+.

-This is a Collection of useful commands for bioinformatics purposes
+This is a collection of useful commands for bioinformatics purposes .
+.
 ### Convert multiple-line Fasta To single-line Fasta

 ```bash